 What are the treatments for kidney stones?

-The treatment for kidney stones depends on the type of the stone formed, size and the cause.
+The treatment for kidney stones depends on the type of stone formed, size and the cause.

 Small stones with minimal symptoms:

 Usually, the kidney stones of small size don’t require any invasive treatment.
-To pass the small stones, the doctor may ask to:
+To pass the small stones, the doctor may ask:

-- Drink water: Having enough water like 2 – 3 lts per day may help the urinary system to flush out the stones.
+- Drink water: Having enough water like 2 – 3 liters per day may help the urinary system to flush out the stones.